 - How does the pain make you feel emotionally?

 - What relieves your pain?
 What makes it worse?

-- What pain relief have you tried?
-What helped or didn’t help?
+- What pain relief methods have you tried?
+What helped or didn't help?

-- Did you have any side effects from the medicine?
+- Did you have any side effects from pain medicines?

 - What have you done in the past to relieve other types of pain?

 - Is there anything you are worried about with respect to the pain?

 Using a pain scale or keeping a pain diary can help you describe your pain and how it is affecting you.
 This will help your health care team find the best pain control methods for you.

 Use a pain scale